-In this article, I will provide a list of some basic first aid kit supplies and how to perform CPR on your pet.
-In writing this article I found several good references on the web for basic emergencies and poisonings as well as resources to help until you can get your pet to a veterinarian.
+In this article, we will provide a list of some basic first aid kit supplies and how to perform CPR on your pet.
+Included in this article is several good references on the web for basic emergencies and poisonings as well as resources to help until you can get your pet to a veterinarian.
 They are listed at the end of this article.

 The following is basic information that may help you in an emergency:

 Always have the phone number for your veterinarian easily accessible: (828) 253-3393 .
 Call us immediately.